wlandau/r-cloud-ideas/README.md

 # Goal

-The goal is to arrive at a reusable cloud-based distributed computing solution for R:
+The goal is to arrive at a reusable, efficient, user-friendly, cloud-based distributed computing solution for R:

 1. Distributed computing powered by AWS or similar service.
 1. Automatic setup and teardown (e.g. Batch is preferred over ParallelCluster).